mishael-o/mishael-o/README.md

 Hi 👋🏾 there,

-I am Software Engineer, with expertise in the .NET ecosystem and Azure.
+I am Software Engineer with expertise in the .NET ecosystem.

 📫 How to reach me